Al-Nayrab

 Al-Nayrab (النيرب) is a town in Syria, to the south-east of the city of Aleppo in northern Syria.
-With the urban development, the village was gradually absorbed by the city of Aleppo thus becoming part of it as a district.
+With urban expansion, the village was gradually incorporated into the city of Aleppo, becoming one of its neighbourhoods.

+According to the Syria Central Bureau of Statistics, al-Nayrab had a population of 10,018 in the 2004 census.

-Al-Nayrab is also an important archaeological site, having been excavated in 1926–27 by Augustin-Georges Barrois and Bertrand Carrière.
+Al-Nayrab is also an important archaeological site, having been excavated in 1891 by Charles Clermont-Ganneau and again in 1926–27 by A-G Barrois and Bertrand Carrière.

 Etymology

-Nayrab or Neyrab is the Syriac word for a flat land or water through the valley.
+Nayrab or Neyrab is the Syriac word for a flat plain and also for a Wadi.

 History

-Salih ibn Ali ibn Abdullah ibn Abbas, the Abbasid governor of Bilad al-Sham (Syria), built the Bttiyas Palace on the hill of Nayrab.
+The modern settlement initially developed around the Bttiyas Palace, built on the Nayrab hill.
+The palace was the residence of Salih ibn Ali ibn Abdullah ibn Abbas, the Abbasid governor of Bilad al-Sham (Syria).

-Al-Nayrab was a village southeast of Aleppo, with the urbanization of the city have been included Nayrab.
-And is not located only 10 kilometers from the city center and the fact that the land was lying established by the French military airport, and after the independence was that the airport expansion to include airport and other civilian and military is known as Nayrab Airport and has turned his name now to Aleppo International Airport.
-According to the Syria Central Bureau of Statistics, Deir Jamal had a population of 10,018 in the 2004 census.

-After the 1948 war, Palestinians migrated to the neighboring countries which have been receiving several thousand of them and landed in the barracks near the airport that had been brought by the French army to its soldiers and called the place then Al-Nayrab camp for Palestinians refugees.